-There are a number of blogs on the internet referencing Nick Bostrom’s famous Youtube video and Elon Musk’s comment of what discussion he bars from his hot-tub and they use that as the pre-cursor to explain why you should start thinking twice about reality and explore a real opportunity of your world being a simulation.
+There are several blogs on the internet referencing Nick Bostrom’s famous YouTube video and Elon Musk’s comment of what discussion he bars from his hot-tub and they use that as the pre-cursor to explain why start thinking twice about reality and explore a real opportunity of your world being a simulation.

-Like most ordinary people I was blown away by the idea that my life could be a simulation when I listened to these gentlemen speak on this topic and my curiosity in this area of the unknown increased.
-This article is my take/view on all of the hype surrounding the simulation hypothesis.
+Like most ordinary people it blew me away the idea of my life being a simulation when I listened to these gentlemen speak on this topic and my curiosity in this area of the unknown increased.
+This article is my take/view on all the hype surrounding the simulation hypothesis.

 Nick Bostrom’s Video:

 Video of Elon Musk speaking about simulated reality:

 I come from a family with conservative ideas about our world and God in general, and my young-self came to believe that our world is a stage and we are the actors in a play produced and directed by a set of beings whose powers are beyond our imagination.
 I used the words “set of beings” to give you a hint of the religion I follow, it’s Hinduism, and in Hinduism, we don’t follow a single god.
 We have different gods for different circumstances and needs but some concepts that this religion has been teaching its followers from thousands of years is that the world around us is a ‘Maya’ or for the sake of finding an English synonym an ‘Illusion.’